 Doctoral Qualifying Examinations

-- An oral area exam equivalently referred to as area exam.
-This exam can be administered at any time after passing the written comprehensive exams but no later than the end of the semester in which the written exams are taken and passed.
+- An oral exam to be administered no later than the end of the semester in which the written exams are taken and passed

 Written Comprehensive Examinations

 All doctoral students admitted directly with a bachelor’s degree must take the written comprehensive exams no later than the first time that it is offered after their first two years of study.
-Written comprehensive exams include exam A and exam B and are given on Thursday and Friday of the first week of classes during regular semesters.
+The written comprehensive exams include two exams, exam A and exam B, and are given on Thursday and Friday of the first week of classes during regular semesters.
 A complete list of these exams along with topical coverage and details are provided on the MIE department graduate website.
 Students should also consult extensively with their research advisor regarding all aspects of the qualifying exams.

-Written Comprehensive Exams Rules: Exam A, about four to six hours in length, should be selected from the list of major exams based on the student’s concentration (i.e., materials, mechanics, mechatronics, or thermofluids), see below.
+Exam A, about four to six hours in length, should be selected from the list of major exams based on the student’s concentration (i.e., materials, mechanics, mechatronics, or thermofluids, see below).
 No deviation from this rule will be permitted.
-As listed below, exam B, about one to two hours in length, should be selected from the list of exams B for PhD degree program in mechanical engineering (see below).
+As listed below, exam B, about one to two hours in length, should be selected from the list of exams B for PhD degree program in industrial engineering (see below).
 Only one exam from this list should be selected.
 All students are required to have their research advisor’s approval on selection of exam B prior to registering to take the written comprehensive exams.
 Note that exam B cannot be similar or close to one of the topics covered in exam A.

 Exams A for Mechanical Engineering PhD Students (select one Exam A):